Lewisdev94/photography-portfolio/README.md

 # Photo Portfolio

 A simple portfolio to showcase some of my photographs.
-Note that the code has been removed from this repo as i did not want it open to the public.
+Note that the code has been removed from this repo as I did not want it open to the public, let me know if you wanted to take a look.

 ## Live Preview